91902078/yb66/README.md

 Examples are in the directory https://github.com/91902078/yb66/yb66/new

-TODO:
+TODO (may be):
-- Include the temperature factor in the widgets (not yet done)
+- Include the site-dependent temperature factor in the widgets

 SHADOW